petrickjerico/tp/docs/UserGuide.md

 ### **Add a flashcard into a flashcard set**: `add fl`

-Adds a single flashcard with a question and an answer in a specified flashcard set
+Adds a single flashcard with a question and an answer in a specified flashcard set.

 Format:` add flset:<setindex> q:<question> a:<answer>`

 - `<question>`, `<answer>` and `<setindex>` fields are compulsory.
 - `<question>` and `<answer>` can accept strings that are capitalized or separated with spaces.
 - `<setindex>` should be a positive integer.
-- `<setindex>` will throw an error if setindex does not exist.
+- `<setindex>` will throw an error if `setindex` does not exist.

 Examples:
 - `add flset:1 q:konnichiwa a:hello `